oceanzus/RPiOOI/README.md

 where "script" is CE01ISSM_MFN_TSDO.py, CE02SHSM_BEP_TSDO.py, or CE09OSPM_MMP_TS.py

+If you prefer to run the modules via the Python 3.7.3 shell, you can do that too.

 ### Tkinter Errors
-If run in the Terminal, each script will throw a "ttk::ThemeChanged" error.
+Each script will throw a "ttk::ThemeChanged" error at the initial run.
 This is related to a Tkinter object that is called and destroyed before the plots appear.
 This is used to get your screen width and height (in pixels), which is then used to generate a figure that is maximized to the size of your screen.
 This is under the assumption that there are 100 pixels per inch.